rackerlabs/docs-cloud-servers/rst/cloud-servers/dev-guide/extensions.rst

 Use extensions to define new data types, parameters, actions, headers, states, and resources.

-In XML, you can define additional elements and attributes.
-Define these elements in the namespace for the extension.

-In JSON, you must use the alias.
+You must use the alias.
 The volumes element in the example is defined in the ``RS-CBS`` namespace.

 Actions work in exactly the same manner as illustrated in the example.
 Extended headers are always prefixed with ``X-`` followed by the alias